 - Communicating effectively

 A legal hearing is not a natural environment.
 It is important, when giving evidence, to take time and speak clearly and slowly.
-In particular avoid using jargon and technical terms.
-When addressing the judge or panel, the witness may see them making notes.
-This is a useful reminder to the witness to slow down to give them time to write.
-There is no microphone in the hearing in order to amplify a witnesses’ voice, so the witness needs to pitch their voice appropriately.
+In particular, avoid using jargon and technical terms, or if you do, explain what the jargon or technical term means.
+When answering the decision maker, you may see them making notes.
+This is a useful reminder to you to slow down to give them time to write good notes of what you are saying.
+There is often no microphone in the hearing in order to amplify your voice, so you need to pitch their voice appropriately.

-Although the bundle of documents has been prepared to assist the judge or panel with understanding the case in advance, the witness should not assume when they are giving evidence that the committee has read or understood anything.
-The witness therefore needs to take every opportunity in answering, to elaborate and expand, in order that they have given sufficient detail to the judge or panel.
+Although the bundle of documents has been prepared to assist the judge or panel with understanding the case in advance, you should not assume when you are giving evidence that the decision maker has read or understood anything.
+In order for your answer to be properly understood by the decision maker, you need to take every opportunity in answering, to elaborate and expand and provide the necessary context.

-The cross examiner will use a variety of techniques to try to achieve one or more of the following objectives:
+The cross examiner will use a variety of techniques (for example, asking repeat questions, using a tone of voice to put pressure on you) to try to achieve one of the following objectives:

-- Attack or undermine the witness’ evidence (for example, you are mistaken)
+- Attack or undermine your evidence (for example to make you seem inconsistent, mistaken etc.)

-- Put forward their client’s alternative explanation of what happened (‘I put it to you…’)
+- Put forward their client’s alternative explanation (the “challenge”) of what happened (‘I put it to you…’)

-Witness often find the opposing party’s lawyer or representative may seek to provoke them when they are giving evidence.
-Witnesses need to remain calm, not arguing with the advocate regardless of their tone or possible rudeness.
+Witnesses often find the opposing party’s lawyer or representative may seek to provoke them when they are giving evidence.
+You need to remain calm and not argue with the lawyer regardless of their tone or possible rudeness.

 - Don’t go outside the facts or area of expertise when giving evidence